Telugu Academy

-Telugu Academy, known as Telugu Akademi in official materials and some sources (from తెలుగు మరియు సంస్కృత అకాడమీ), can refer to two institutes set up to promote the use of Telugu and develop, preserve and modernize the language.
+Telugu Academy, known as Telugu And Sanskrit Akademi in official materials and some sources (from తెలుగు మరియు సంస్కృత అకాడమీ), can refer to two institutes set up to promote the use of Telugu and develop, preserve and modernize the language.
 The original one was set up by the Andhra Pradesh state government, while a new one using the original Hyderabad offices has been formed by the Telangana state government after bifurcation.
 The Academy has also became responsible for the creation and printing of school textbooks.
+This academy headquarters is located at Tirupati, Andhra Pradesh.

 History

 A committee led by J. P. L. Gwynn was formed by the Andhra Pradesh government to "modernize" Telugu and make it the primary medium for administration and education in 1966 in light of the central government's decision to promote regional languages in the same fields.
 Based on the committee's recommendation and the central government's scheme, the state government created the Telugu Academy as a government institute for promoting Telugu in 1968.
 P. V. Narasimha Rao started chairing the Academy the same year, possibly being the inaugural holder of the role.

 According to current chairperson Lakshmi Parvathi, the institute printed only Telugu books until the 1998-99 school year, where it diversified into publishing maths, science and English textbooks as well.